-On Wednesday, March 7th, 2018 Portland City Council again changed the relocation ordinance language making the rule permanent and removing the 1-unit exemption.
+On Wednesday, March 7th, 2018 Portland City Council again changed the relocation ordinance language, making the rule permanent and removing the 1-unit exemption.
 Several additional narrow-circumstance exemptions were added.
 The changes were passed with an Emergency Clause, taking effect immediately.
-Click Here for synopsis of latest changes.

 As referenced in the linked synopsis of latest changes, the Portland Housing Bureau published several documents pertaining to the ordinance and the application for the ordinance exemptions:

-Since it’s passing in on February 2nd, 2017, Portland’s Relocation Assistance ordinance has been tweaked several times causing more confusion to an already poorly crafted and swiftly passed law.
+Since its passing on February 2nd, 2017, Portland’s Relocation Assistance ordinance has been tweaked several times, adding more confusion to an already poorly crafted and swiftly passed law.
 The ordinance mandates payments from the landlord to the tenant when either an End of Tenancy notice is served, or an increase notice of 10% or higher is served, and the tenant then elects to move.

 Relocation Assistance is triggered by the following two scenarios: